Paul Hartloff

 Paul Michael Hartloff (born April 5, 1958) is an American former competition swimmer who represented the United States at the 1976 Summer Olympics in Montreal, Quebec.
 Hartloff competed in the men's 1,500-meter freestyle event, but in a highly competitive year finished seventh in the final.
-After qualifying for the 1976 Olympics at the Olympic Trials in Long Beach, California, he set an Olympic record on July 19, 1976, in a qualifying heat for the 1,500-meter event at the 1976 Montreal Olympics in Montreal, Quebec, with a time of 15:20.74, but in a highly competitive year, his time was a full 14 seconds slower than American Olympic team mate Brian Goodell's recent standing world record of 15:06.66.
+After qualifying for the 1976 Olympics at the Olympic Trials in Long Beach, California, he set an Olympic record on July 19, 1976, in a qualifying heat for the 1,500-meter event at the 1976 Montreal Olympics in Montreal, Quebec, with a time of 15:20.74, but in a highly competitive year, his time was a full 14 seconds slower than American Olympic teammate Brian Goodell's recent standing world record of 15:06.66.

 San Marcos High swimming

 Hartloff attended and swam for San Marcos High School under Coach Dick Macintosh.
 He graduated San Marcos High, in the Santa Barbara, California area, in 1976 not long before the Montreal Olympics.
 In March of his Junior year, swimming for San Marcos, he took a third place in the 200 Freestyle with a time of 1:44.1 at the statewide California Interscholastic Federation Championships, and placed fourth in the 500 freestyle with a 4:38.2.
 The 500 would later become one of Hartloff's specialty events, though he would later excel in the mile after his extensive pre-Olympic and college training.
 Hartloff was a Channel League Conference Champion in the 4x100-meter freestyle event with a combined time of 3:15.6 and had been swimming with two of the San Marcos High relay team members since they were eight.
 The Channel League consisted of about eight High Schools that competed against each other in the Santa Barbara area.